mes258/Interpreter_PLC/README.md

 - [x] write M-bool
 - [x] Check that all the above work
 - [x] good absraction
-- [x] *states always need to change when there are assignments in expressions*
+- [ ] *states always need to change when there are assignments in expressions* <- actually not required
+- [ ] *add in errors* why did we not do this to start
+- [ ] *booleans have values too*

+we should have started this a long time ago